galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 > ### {% icon hands_on %} Hands-on: Count genes on different chromosomes
 >
-> 1. {% tool [Group](Grouping1) %}  data by a column and perform aggregate operation on other columns with the following settings:
+> 1. {% tool [Group](Grouping1) %} data by a column and perform aggregate operation on other columns, with the following settings:
 >     - *"Select data"* to the result of the intersection
 >     - *"Group by column"*:`Column 1`
 >     - Press **Insert Operation** and choose: